NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/trt/README.md

 It includes a deep learning inference optimizer and runtime that delivers low latency and high-throughput for deep learning inference applications.
-After optimizing the compute-intensive acoustic model with NVIDIA TensorRT, inference throughput increased by up to *Xx* over native PyTorch.
+After optimizing the compute-intensive acoustic model with NVIDIA TensorRT, inference throughput increased by up to 1.4x over native PyTorch in mixed precision.

 ## Quick Start Guide